Madagascar travel advice

 Madagascar’s law doesn’t prohibit sexual acts between individuals of the same sex.
 However, homosexuality is not socially tolerated.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Madagascar.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Madagascar.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics